VIPLightning/HoYo-New-Music-Extractor/README.md

 ### How To Use

-1. Put `.hdiff` files in the `./Hdiff FIles` folder, and put all of your original game pck files in the `./Original Game Files` .
+1. Put `.hdiff` files in the `./Hdiff Files` folder, and put all of your original game pck files in the `./Original Game Files` .
 2. Run the script by `python main.py`.
 3. If you don't have `.hdiff` files but have new game files which you want to compare and filter, then put all new files in the `./New Game Files` folder, and run the script by `python main.py --no-hdiff`.